How to use footnotes in MLA

 Endnotes vs. footnotes

 The difference between a footnote and an endnote is its placement in the paper.
 Footnotes appear at the bottom of the same page where they are referenced.
 Endnotes appear all together at the end of the paper in a list labeled Note(s) or Endnote(s).
 Endnotes are listed before the Works Cited page.
-You should ask your professors what style of notes are allowed in their classes.
+You should ask your professors what style of notes are required in their classes.

 Footnotes are formatted with superscript numbers that usually appear at the end of the sentence after the punctuation.
 You can also use a footnote in the middle of the sentence by placing the number directly after a punctuation mark.
 If you use a footnote in a sentence that has a dash, make sure the footnote number is placed before the dash.
 Footnotes should be numbered sequentially throughout the paper.
 Do not start over again at number 1 on each page.

 The footnote citation at the bottom of the page should have the number, and it should also be in superscript.
 For the note itself, use the same font as the rest of your paper but in a smaller size.
 For example, if your paper is written in 12 pt. font, then your footnote should be in 10 pt. font.
 If you use a source in a footnote, you also need to include it in the Works Cited list at the end of your paper.

 Magyarody, Katherine. “‘Sacred Ties of Brotherhood’: The Social Mediation of Imperial Ideology in The Last of the Mohicans and Canadian Crusoes.”
 Nineteenth-Century Literature, vol. 71, no. 3, 2016, pp. 315–342.
 JSTOR, www.jstor.org/stable/26377183.